N0tA1dan/Crab/README.md

 Crab is very minimal and super fast compared to some other tools that are available.

+Since crab is super fast the program cant make a connection due to the threading.

 # Disclaimer

 I am not responsible for whoever uses this code unlawfully.